The best video conferencing software and apps make it simple and easy to connect online with friends, family, and co-workers.

-Google Meet, formerly Google Hangouts Meet, is part of the G Suite office productivity platform, and having enjoyed a recent rebrand, aims to provide a first-class conferencing service.
+Google Meet, formerly Google Hangouts Meet, is part of the Google Workspace office productivity platform (formerly known as G Suite).
+Having enjoyed a recent rebrand, Google Meet aims to provide a first-class conferencing service.

 Developed specifically for business needs, it can cater for a large number of users at once, and also uses smart participation and a fast interface to reduce the need to wait.

 As an improved version of the standard Google Hangouts, Google Meet aims to make it easier to work with external clients.
 It does this first by providing a web app experience, which means there is no software to download.
 Secondly, it also provides a dedicated dial-in number, which not only means that employees on the go can join in, but this also ensure that line quality is maintained and that there are no drop-outs.

 As well as having dedicated apps available for mobile users in the Apple AppStore and Google Play store for Android, Google Meet can also work with existing conferencing hardware.
 All that's required is that it follows SIP and H.323 standards for Skype for Business users.
 This also applies to Cisco, Lifesize, and Polycomm in particular, and by using Pexip Infinity can join in Hangouts meets.

 Another key advantage is that by being within the Google Workspace platform it's easy to use data from other applications, not least Google Calendar, to not just plan meetings but also set up event information as required when users do sign in.

 The other big plus is that Hangouts itself doesn't come with the big monthly costs that other providers might charge.

 Ultimately, Google Meet is a serious business-grade conferencing platform that doesn't require big up-front costs for hardware, making it especially accessible for businesses of any size.